On a clear day from Cleveleys you can see land to the left, right and ahead, with spectacular views across the sea.

 Although it’s not a shipping lane as such, from the coast at Cleveleys you’ll see a variety of ships and boats.
 On Christmas Eve 2010 the last ferry bound for Larne in Ireland sailed out of Fleetwood.

-If you are interested in the ferries and ships you can follow their movements on a website called ShipAIS which plots their movement across the seas.
+If you’re interested in ferries and ships you can follow their movements on a website called ShipAIS.
+It plots their movement across the seas, with who they are and where they’re going.